favionline/partner-events-tracking/doc/implementation-guide/server-to-server.md

   * your internal order ID
 * `orderItems`
   * required, array of `orderItem` objects (see below)
+* `totalAmountWithoutVat`
+  * optional, `money` object
+  * total value of the order, including prices of all items, services, discounts, delivery, etc.
+    * without VAT
 * `customer`
   * optional, `customer` object (see below)
 * `expectedDeliveryDate`